Skip to main content

 In Warhammer 40,000: Dawn of War II Chaos Rising, defend Sub-Sector Aurelia against the Chaos Space Marines of the Black Legion, while also dealing with traitorous forces within the Blood Ravens.
 Experience 15 new single-player missions and a new multiplayer race, the bloodthirsty Chaos Space Marines.
 New units and wargear are also available to aid you in your battles against Chaos.

-• Engaging campaign with a compelling story that continues from the original Dawn of War II.
+• Engaging campaign with a compelling story that continues from Dawn of War II.

-• The corruption mechanic adds depth to gameplay, allowing for meaningful choices that affect squad abilities and endings.
+• The corruption system adds depth to gameplay, allowing for meaningful choices and multiple endings.

-• Multiplayer is largely inactive, limiting the game's replayability outside of the single-player experience.
+• Multiplayer is largely inactive, limiting replayability outside of the single-player experience.

 • story